matthewmueller/joy/Readme.md

 ### On Deck Tasks:

 - [ ] [Matt] Fix up the test suite now to test packages that it's actually starting to compile working stuff
-- [ ] Build out the DOM implementation (starting with level 1 or if all can be scripted, amazeee)
+- [ ] Build out the DOM implementation (starting with level 1 or if all can be generated, amazeee)
 - [ ] Implement a goroutine & channel => async/await or generator runtime
 - [ ] Start writing libraries and application code
   - [ ] Preact (@matthewmueller will probably try to translate this completely into Go code)